 Air brushes, dip pens, stamps, sponges, or any other absorbent applicator, all can be used appropriately.For washes and water colour effect choose a soft brush.

-Assorted stamps,stencils or designs & transfering materials
+Assorted stamps,stencils or designs & transferring materials

-Checkout this post on 10 inspirations for embroidery designs ; they work great for fabric painting as well.
+For inspirations for fabric painting designs, Checkout this post on 10 inspirations for embroidery designs ; they work great for fabric painting as well.

 What paint to use for fabric painting ?